Recycling Product News Logo

 Bandit Beast wood grinder

-Six models of The Beast horizontal grinders are available from Bandit Industries with engine options ranging from 300 to 1,200 hp.
-These plants are available on tracks and with various tooth and screen options that allow for processing everything from wood waste and roofing shingles to plastics.
+Six models of The Beast horizontal grinders are available from Bandit Industries with engine options ranging from 300 to 1,200 horsepower.
+These plants are available on tracks and with various tooth and screen options that allow for processing everything from wood waste to roofing shingles to plastics.
+Bandit Industries.

-Overall, the wood waste grinding industry has become more sophisticated over the last decade - for the most part, organics recyclers no longer make decisions purely based on engine horsepower or mill opening size, and they are faced with mulitiple end-market opportunities and very tight profit margins in most cases.
-Today's more sophisticated operations prioritize the tracking of fuel and wear part consumption against throughput, and many invest in asset protection plans.
+Overall, the wood waste grinding industry has become more sophisticated over the last decade - for the most part, organics recyclers no longer make decisions based purely on engine horsepower or mill opening size.
+Organics recyclers now navigate a landscape with multiple end-market opportunities and tight profit margins.
+Modern operations prioritize tracking fuel and wear part consumption against throughput, with many investing in asset protection plans.

-Today's high-speed grinders have adapted as recyclers and recycling markets have evolved, and can handle a very wide range of materials, including all kinds of wood - from wet and stringy to hardwood and stumps - as well as asphalt shingles, corn, hay, C&D wood, plastic and food waste, just to get the list going.
-There are available fast-changing screens, teeth, knives and drums to easily make different products with one machine, and integrated metal sorting systems.
-These machines can provide the capability to simultaneously grind and colour landscape mulch, and are available with a huge range of options designed to enable recyclers to customize their grinder to their operational needs.
+Adapting to an evolving recycling market, today's high-speed grinders handle a broad spectrum of materials, from wet and stringy wood to hardwood, stumps, asphalt shingles, corn, hay, C&D wood, plastic, and food waste.
+These versatile machines feature fast-changing screens, teeth, knives, and drums, facilitating the production of various products with a single machine.
+Integrated metal sorting systems enhance efficiency, allowing for the simultaneous grinding and colouring of landscape mulch, and are available with a huge range of options designed to enable recyclers to customize their grinder to their operational needs.

-The main difference between horizontal and tub grinders is that horizontals generally use a chain-based feed roller and "moving floor" to feed the hammermill, which is more complicated to maintain, but provides more consistent feed, especially for longer material such as whole trees.
-A tub uses gravity and a rotating, conical top-feed tub to feed the hammermill.
-Both types of grinders can handle most material they encounter, but in general horizontals will more easily handle longer material compared to a tub, while a tub grinder can provide more productivity for large material such as stumps and pallets.
-Some horizontals are also available with an angled cuttermill designed to employ gravity for better infeed.
+The main difference between horizontal grinders (HOG) and tub grinders is that horizontal grinders generally use a chain-based feed roller and a moving floor to feed the hammermill, which is more complicated to maintain but provides more consistent feed, especially for longer materials such as whole trees.
+On the other hand, a tub grinder relies on gravity and a rotating, conical top-feed tub to feed the hammermill.
+Both types of grinders can handle most materials they encounter, but in general, horizontal grinders will handle longer materials more easily when compared to a tub, while a tub grinder can provide more productivity for large materials such as stumps and pallets.
+Some horizontal grinders are also available with an angled cuttermill for improved gravity-driven infeed.

-With respect to safety, tubs do have a reputation as a less safe option, mainly due to the fact that the grinding mechanism on a tub is exposed and there is a higher possibility of hazardous flying material being thrown from the plant.
-Today's tubs (and some horizontals as well), however, are available with tub covers and full enclosures to prevent this.
+Regarding safety, tubs have had a historical reputation as being less safe due to their exposed grinding mechanism, posing a risk of hazardous material being thrown.
+Modern tubs (and some horizontals) address this concern with options like tub covers and full enclosures to prevent such incidents.

 Match the machine to the task at hand